An Introduction to String Diagrams for Computer Scientists: Other Trends in String Diagram Theory

-\end{definition} The standard case is when $E$ are the laws of SMCs, but the notion can be adapted to fit other categorical structures where string diagrams occur---\emph{cf.} Section~\ref{sec:thstringdiag}.
+\end{definition} The standard case is when $E$ are the laws of SMCs, but the notion can be adapted to fit other categorical structures where string diagrams occur, as those illustrated in Section~\ref{sec:thstringdiag}.
 This definition seems reasonable enough from a mathematical viewpoint.
 However, it is completely unpractical when it comes to \emph{implementing} string diagram rewriting.
-Exploring the space of all $\Sigma$-terms equivalent to a given one is an expensive computational task, and if done naively it may even not terminate, given that on principle there are infinitely many equivalent terms to be checked for a matching.
-This is an issue especially because rewriting is the way we formally reason about string diagrams in a computer: whenever we want to apply the equations of a theory such as those considered in Section~\ref{sec:common-theories}, the first thing to do is orienting such equations as rewrite rules.
+Exploring the space of all $\Sigma$-terms equivalent to a given one is an expensive computational task, and if done naively it may not even terminate given that, in principle, there are infinitely many equivalent terms to be checked for a matching.
+This is an issue especially because rewriting is the way we formally reason about string diagrams with a computer: whenever we want to apply the equations of a theory such as those considered in Section~\ref{sec:common-theories}, the first thing to do is to orient such equations to turn them into rewrite rules.

-The solution from this impasse comes from the combinatorial interpretation of string diagrams, as introduced in Section~\ref{sec:graphs}.
-Recall that, under that interpretation, a string diagram is always mapped onto a \emph{single} open hypergraph.
-In other words, if $c$ is mapped onto $g$, and $c$ and $d$ are string diagrams equivalent modulo the laws of SMCs, then also $d$ is mapped onto $g$.
+The way out of this impasse comes from the combinatorial interpretation of string diagrams, introduced in Section~\ref{sec:graphs}.
+Recall that under this interpretation, equivalent $\Sigma$-terms are mapped to a \emph{single} open hypergraph.
+In other words, if $c$ is mapped to $\CspGraph{c}$, and $c$ and $d$ are equivalent modulo the laws of SMCs, then $\CspGraph{c}=\CspGraph{d}$.
 This feature makes open hypergraphs suitable data structures to reason about string diagram rewriting: if we want to rewrite with a rule $l \rightsquigarrow r$ and a string diagram $c$ as above, we do not need to bother with the many equivalent syntactic presentations of these diagrams, but just need to consider the corresponding open hypergraphs.
 In fact, open hypergraphs do come with their own rewriting theory, called \emph{double-pushout rewriting}~\cite{ehrig1973graph}.
 The fundamental result linking double-pushout rewriting and syntactic rewriting is the following: